What is the difference?

 Revenue per Employee is a measure of the total Revenue for the last twelve months (LTM) divided by the current number of Full-Time Equivalent employees.
-This ratio is among the most universally applicable and is often used to compare companies within the same industry.
+Also known as Revenue to Employee Ratio, this ratio is among the most universally applicable and is often used to compare companies within the same industry.

-Payroll to Revenue Ratio is a productivity metric that measures how effective a business is at utilizing its labour costs to produce revenue.
+Payroll to Revenue Ratio, frequently referred to as Salary to Revenue Ratio, is a productivity metric that measures how effective a business is at utilizing its labour costs to produce revenue.
 As with any ratio, it's always important to understand both the numerator and the denominator and how changes to either will impact the number.

 Who is it for?

 If a company employs 50 people and has a revenue of $7.5M annually, their Revenue per Employee ratio is $150,000 on an annual basis.
 If they begin working on a new product line and hire an additional 25 employees, based on the same revenue, their Revenue per Employee ratio will be $100,000 annually.